gdagstn/cellula/README.md

 `cellula` follows the practices outlined in the [OSCA book](https://bioconductor.org/books/release/OSCA/), with some additional options for integration/batch effect correction methods.

 As a one-stop solution, this package tends to make choices for the users, with the caveat that these choices follow either defaults or sensible implementations.
 However, this means that a certain degree of freedom is removed from the end user.
-This assumes that users who desire total control on the process (or granular specification of parameters) do not need `papplain` and would be more comfortable setting up their own analysis pipelines.
+This assumes that users who desire total control on the process (or granular specification of parameters) do not need `cellula` and would be more comfortable setting up their own analysis pipelines.

 `cellula` exists to automate and share routine analyses the way I usually do them, and offer "quick and dirty" access for exploratory data analysis.